 The Cleveland Clinic recently published an article, 6 Foods That Boost Your Beauty.
 Three of those foods were tofu, chia seeds and cocoa.
 Tofu contains isoflavones that can help our skin’s collagen to avoid wrinkles!
 (I may start sleeping with tofu under my eyes!)
 Chia seeds, the newest superfood, are a great plant source of omega-3’s and are wonderful for your overall health and the health of your hair and skin.
 Chia seeds absorb moisture and get things nice and thick.
 They are flavorless and make a perfect addition to this pudding.
 Cocoa is full of flavonoids that have antioxidant properties and cocoa contains epicatechin (say that five times fast!) which increases blood flow and oxygen to our skin.
 Just another reason to never feel guilty about eating chocolate!

 OK, enough scientific terminology.
 This just tastes really good.
 Isn’t that the bottom line?
 This dessert will fool anyone with a sweet tooth or a love of chocolate.
 I know.
 I’ve fooled my father-in-law with a similar dessert that partly inspired this one.
 Alton Brown has a delicious Moo-Less Chocolate Pie made with silken tofu.
 My father-in-law does not like to experiment when it comes to food!
 So, one Thanksgiving, I decided to make Alton’s pie to take to my in-laws.
 I knew my father-in-law couldn’t resist a chocolate pie!
 I did’t say a word about the tofu.
 He ate it and loved it.
 When I told him it was tofu…well, he wasn’t happy at first.
 Fast forward a couple of years and it’s one of his favorites!

-3 tablespoons honey (or pure maple syrup to keep this vegan)
+- 3 to 4 tablespoons honey (or pure maple syrup to keep this vegan)